 The Russian Orthodox Church.
 While it can depend on the parish, Russians are not bubbly to strangers, and it could be difficult to insert yourself into their community.
 That said, their Divine Liturgy is excellent and their faith pure.
 If you want to remain “anonymous” and not have small talk with others, this could be a good option.

 The Greek Orthodox Church.
 Many non-Greeks join this church because of its reputation and history, but the Greek Orthodox Church in America is rapidly going down the road of secularism by virtue signaling on issues like racism and global warming.
 Most recently, their bishop attended a Black Lives Matter protest.
-Even though there is a Greek Orthodox Church in most American cities, I cannot personally advise you to join this Church unless you have absolutely no other option.
+Nonetheless, all their sacraments are still valid.
+Even though there is a Greek Orthodox Church in most American cities, I cannot personally advise you to join this Church unless you have no other reasonable option.

 If you’ve never been to an Orthodox church, there are a variety of rituals that can feel intimidating, such as making the sign of the cross, venerating the icons, bowing, and lighting a candle.
 You don’t need to do any of them.
 Simply stand or sit with the congregation and no one will view you as disrespectful.
 As for dress, wear something that covers your arms and legs.
 Many people wear short-sleeve shirts, especially in the summer, but it’s better not to.
 If you’re a woman, take a headscarf just in case (it is strongly advised for ROCOR and Russian Orthodox churches).